 I remember some of the cantatas my mother played on the turntable in our house more vividly than others.
 One of those is cantata 132 Bereitet die Wege, bereitet die Bahn!, written for the fourth Sunday of Advent in Weimar in 1715.

-As a child, I was very impressed by the soprano aria at the start of this cantata too, but I also remember the “Wer bist du” words in the bass aria very well, sung by Max van Egmond on this Leonhardt recording.
+As a child, I was very impressed by the soprano aria at the start of this cantata too, but I also vividly remember the “Wer bist du” words in the bass aria, sung by Max van Egmond on this Leonhardt recording.
 Except for the tenor aria (sung by Marius van Altena, qualified by my sometimes pretty judgmental mother as a “squeaky door tenor”) their recording of this cantata is unrivaled as far as I’m concerned.
-For a prettier sound in the tenor recitative, listen to Christoph Prégardien on the Koopman recording.

 If you like to watch a live performance of this (including some more wonderful playing by Shunske Sato in the alto aria), there is a wonderful live video performance of this cantata by the Netherlands Bach Society available here on YouTube.
 Soloists are Julia Doyle, soprano; Tim Mead, alto; Jan Kobow, tenor; and Dominik Wörner, bass.

 If you have more time and would like to learn more about this cantata, I can highly recommend that you also watch the “background” videos that go with this Netherlands Bach Society recording, presented as interviews, in this order: conductor Alfredo Bernardini, soprano Julia Doyle, and bass Dominik Wörner.

 Wieneke Gorter, December 17, 2016, updated with new YouTube links December 19, 2019.